 While the core of Atticmag has always been kitchen and baths, we often venture into other areas of design.
-Yet, there is one space that hasn’t been featured – ironically, it’s the attic.
-It is an area rarely used to its full potential and frequently neglected due to its large size and irregular shape.
+Yet, attic spaces are one area that hasn’t been featured – ironically.
+It is a part of the house that is rarely used to its full potential and frequently neglected due to its large size and irregular shape.
 They aren’t just for storing holiday decorations!
 If you’ve always wanted a basement movie theater, but don’t have a basement, maybe up is the answer.
-This award winning home theater isn’t high end, but nicely done.
+This award winning home theater isn’t high end, but is nicely done.
 Acoustical absorption panels create a cozy feeling and, along with thick rubber carpet padding, prevent sound leakage.
 The acoustically transparent screen allows the speakers to be mounted behind it, so the room has a cleaner appearance.
 Too bad the subwoofer has to be mounted on the gable wall below.

 A pair of ceiling speakers for surround sound, a projector and a comfy sectional, and it’s family movie night every night.